 Over the years, we’ve seen that many Sharing Conference attendees work in areas that don’t include the word “compliance” in their title or job function.
 Instead, they work in commercial operations and are involved in activities that are highly regulated.
-This year’s conference theme – Connecting Commercial Operations with Compliance – was created to address this.
+The conference theme – Connecting Commercial Operations with Compliance – was created to address this.
 If your title and job function are inherently about compliance, you already know that we will be sharing content that’s important to you.
 However, if your title and job function are not focused solely on compliance, but compliance impacts everything you do – well, we have you covered, too.

 So Who Should Attend?